From Data to Predictive Control: A Framework for Stochastic Linear Systems with Output Measurements: Predictive Control

 \subsection{Stochastic Error Tube}

 A common approach to address chance constraints is by pre-computing the variance of the stochastic error term during offline design~\cite{arcari2023stochastic,muntwiler2023lqg}.
-Since the parameter vector $\vartheta$ is uncertain, the following proposition provides an upper bound to the covariance matrix, considering the set $\Theta_\delta$, to satisfy the chance constraints~\eqref{eq:chance_constr}. \begin{prop}[Error Covariance Bound] Consider any sequence of covariance matrices $\bar\Sigma_{\mathrm{\xi}, t}$, $t\in\N$, satisfying the following inequality:
+Since the parameter vector $\vartheta$ is uncertain, the following proposition provides an upper bound to the covariance matrix, considering the set $\Theta_\delta$, to satisfy the chance constraints~\eqref{eq:chance_constr}. \begin{proposition} Consider any sequence of covariance matrices $\bar\Sigma_{\mathrm{\xi}, t}$, $t\in\N$, satisfying the following inequality: